Internal links allow users and search engine crawlers to navigate every page on your site seamlessly.

 In the end, they will arrive at an error page that looks like this:

 These inconveniences, minor as they seem, can have a profound negative effect on users and search engines, ultimately pulling your ranking on SERPs.
-Meanwhile, fixing that problem ensures users’ navigation on your website remains seamless and uninterrupted.

 Below, we’ll take a look at the specific advantages of resolving internal link issues: